Issued October 16, 2012.

 Simple yet informative, these are a cut above the average astronomy stamps

-WOW FACTOR It’s hard to beat the universe’s natural beauty, and the images are very striking
+It’s hard to beat the universe’s natural beauty, and the images are very striking

 1st class Sun